DD4WH/Teensy-ConvolutionSDR/README.md

 - QSD = quadrature sampling detector and a local oscillator that can be tuned by I2C (eg. Si5351, Si570, Si514 . . .)
 [should run with Softrock, Elektor SDR (https://www.elektor.de/elektor-sdr-reloaded-150515-91), Fifi SDR and many others]
 - one encoder for frequency tuning
-- one pot for filter bandwidth
+- one encoder for filter bandwidth
-- five pushbuttons
+- six pushbuttons (two of them could be encoder pushbuttons)
 - TFT display ILI9341-based
 - antenna for longwave/mediumwave/shortwave
 - 5V power supply